EPS journal case study:

 - Since joining Emerald in 2015, JTF has benefited from Emerald’s streamlined set-up, in which a bespoke homepage and journal submission system were created in just 12 weeks

-- JTF uses Emerald’s Article Level Publishing (ALP) workflow, which enables rapid publication of articles in an average of 32 business days (after acceptance)
+- JTF uses Emerald’s Article Level Publishing (ALP) workflow, which enables rapid publication of articles in an average of 20 working days (after acceptance)

 - In 2018 and 2019 the timeframe from submission to final decision for JTF was just 60 days, compared to the expected industry timeframe of 180 days

 - Publishing with Emerald has helped JTF to attract an international authorship.
 Accepted articles have come from a diverse range of 20 countries, including Australia, Canada, Barbados and Ethiopia.